Alisson adds to Liverpool's injury woes but Kelleher & Co. put a smile back on Klopp's face | Goal.com

 Curtis Jones, Scouse to his core, was the match-winner, capping a superb performance with his first European goal in front of the Kop.
 At 19, the young midfielder’s potential looks limitless.
 He belongs at this level, that’s for sure.

-His goal was created by another teenager, right-back Neco Williams, whose cross was misjudged by Ajax goalkeeper Andre Onana, allowing Jones to steer home.
+His goal was created by another teenager, right-back Neco Williams, whose cross was misjudged by Ajax goalkeeper Andre Onana, allowing Jones to steer home, 13 minutes into the second half.

 And doing it in style, too.
-Kelleher’s first-half save to deny Noussair Mazraoui was good enough, but his reaction stop from substitute Klaas-Jan Huntelaar three minutes from time was even better.
+Kelleher’s first-half save to deny Noussair Mazraoui was good enough, a strong hand to tip the full-back's 25-yarder over the bar, but his reaction stop from substitute Klaas-Jan Huntelaar's header, three minutes from time, was even better.
 It preserved his clean sheet, and sent Liverpool through.

 He will surely start against Wolves now.
 Certainly, he looked more assured here than Adrian has when called upon this season.
 Comfortable with the ball at his feet, loud and decisive, this was the night the No.3 goalkeeper wearing the No.62 jersey has become the No.2.
 No wonder Klopp headed straight for him at the final whistle.